PhoenixRe32/exersice-maze-navigation/README.md

 * The coordinate system is an (x,y) system extending to the bottom.
   The upper left corner is (0,0) and `x` grows positive to the right and `y` grows positive to the bottom.

+* For the edges of the map I don't do anything, if trying to see what is there it will return a null and I don't act on it.

 * As one reads the file with the map, up is `NORTH`, down is `SOUTH`, left is `WEST` and right is `EAST`